$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Introduction

 These quantum loop models provide a number of computational advantages.
 Firstly, QLMs are by definition constrained: at each node, originally hosting a spin-1 site, 2 and only 2 quantum dimers originate.
 Dimer coverings that violate this constraint are excluded from the Hilbert space, significantly reducing its size.
 Secondly, QLMs formulated directly in terms of dimers simplifies the construction of the parent Hamiltonian that would lead to a desired long-range order with spontaneously broken $\mathbb{Z}_4$ symmetry.
-Furthermore, as we will show later, there are several realization of the period-4 phase in spin-1 chain and quantum loop model provides a natural way to interpolate and distinguish between them.
+Furthermore, there are several realization of the $\mathbb{Z}_4$ phase in spin-1 chains and, as we will show later, quantum loop models provide a natural way to interpolate and distinguish between them.
 Thirdly, in special cases QLMs can be mapped to the blockade models of Rydberg atoms\cite{chepigaDMRGInvestigationConstrained2019a}.
 This provides an excellent starting point for our study and opens a by-path for experimental validation of our results.
-Fourthly, non-magnetic Ising transition into the dimerized phase in a frustrated Haldane chain mentioned previously has been successfully reproduced with the related quantum loop model \cite{chepigaDMRGInvestigationConstrained2019a}.
-In other words, if a chiral transition exists in quantum spin-1 chains, likely it will also appear in the toy quantum loop models.
-In turn, realization of chiral transitions in QLMs will help to narrow down the conditions for its appearance in a more realistic models of quantum magnetism.
-We address the problem numerically with the state-of-the-art density matrix renormalization group (DMRG) algorithm\cite{whiteDensityMatrixFormulation1992a,whiteDensitymatrixAlgorithmsQuantum1993a} with explicitly implemented quantum loop constraints\cite{chepigaDMRGInvestigationConstrained2019a} such that the algorithm fully profits from a restricted Hilbert space allowing us to reach the convergence for critical chains with up to $N=3000$ sites.
+Fourthly, the non-magnetic Ising transition into the dimerized phase in a frustrated Haldane chain mentioned previously has been successfully reproduced with the related quantum loop model already \cite{chepigaDMRGInvestigationConstrained2019a}.
+In other words, if a chiral transition exists in quantum spin-1 chains, it will likely also appear in quantum loop models.
+In turn, realization of chiral transitions in QLMs will help to narrow down the conditions for its appearance in more realistic models of quantum magnetism.
+We address the problem numerically with the state-of-the-art density matrix renormalization group (DMRG) algorithm\cite{whiteDensityMatrixFormulation1992a,whiteDensitymatrixAlgorithmsQuantum1993a} with explicitly implemented quantum loop constraints\cite{chepigaDMRGInvestigationConstrained2019a} such that the algorithm fully profits from a restricted Hilbert space, allowing us to reach convergence for critical chains with up to $N=3000$ sites.